-The charity was set up in 1984, and in that time more than £45m has been raised for innovative projects driving pioneering clinical research, access to the latest technology to provide expert diagnosis and, of course, the training of tomorrow’s leading scientists and clinicians.
+The charity was set up in 1984, and in that time has provided nearly £48million for innovative charitable projects at The National Hospital and Queen Square Institute of Neurology.
+This funding has helped to drive pioneering clinical research, access to the latest technology to provide expert diagnosis and, of course, the training of tomorrow’s leading scientists and clinicians.
 Some of the projects we’ve recently funded include the creation of a pioneering, high-intensity rehabilitation programme for patients with aphasia; an acute interventional neuroradiology service for stroke; and, a clinical trial to find new treatments and increase survival rates for patients with glioblastoma – one of the most aggressive forms of brain cancer.
 You can read more about these projects and our other fundraising campaigns here.

 How you can help

 It is no exaggeration to say that we really couldn’t do this without the help of our supporters.
 Please help us to help others today: